 DUIs are treated differently, though.
 There's a special provision in the California Vehicle Code (section 40300.5) that specifically allows police to arrest suspected drunk drivers, even when they aren't caught in the act of "driving under the influence".

-First, you have to understand that the crime of DUI involves driving a car while impaired.
+To make sense of VC 40300.5, you have to understand that the crime of DUI involves driving a car while impaired.
 Contrary to popular belief, it is not illegal to sit behind the wheel of a parked car while you're drunk, regardless of whether or not the keys are in the ignition.
 It's not even illegal to sit in the driver's seat of a running car while you're impaired.
 To be guilty of DUI, the DA must prove that you drove the car while you were under the influence of alcohol.
-"Driving" a car involves exercising some control over the vehicle -- moving it even one inch.
+"Driving" a car involves intentionally exercising some control over the vehicle (e.g. moving the car even one inch).